Awards Watch: Jose Altuve is AL MVP, but who gets the Cy Young call?

-With a week-and-a-half left in the season, let's take stock of baseball's biggest awards.
-With one exception, the MVP and Cy Young Awards are highly debatable.
+With a week and a half left in the season, let's take stock of baseball's biggest awards.
+With one exception, the MVP and Cy Young awards are highly debatable.
 Here's a look at where things stand.

 AL MVP